broken-helix/keep-it-tidy-london/README.md

 ## **Bugs**

-* Issue - When checking the site on an ipad, the buttons were displayed in blue and partial colour changes were noted on the choices elements.
-* Cause - It appears that safari requires the color to be explicitly expressed in the relevant parts of the CSS, rather than just in the body and the blue portions were a fallback colour.
-* Resolution -  The colours were specified in the relevant parts of the CSS.

-* Issue - When testing the site on an ipad, the game area extended beyond the viewport when holding in landscape view.
-* Cause - Chrome's dev tools did not precisely mimic the ipad.
-* Resolution - Additional media queries were add to retrict the size on the iPad.
 ***

 ## **Deployment**

-I deployed the page on GitHub pages via the following procedure:
+I deployed the page on Heroku pages via the following procedure:
 ​
-1. From the project's [repository](https://github.com/broken-helix/rockpaperscissors), go to the **Settings** tab.
-2. From the left-hand menu, select the **Pages** tab.
-3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
-4. A message is displayed to indicate a successful deployment to GitHub pages and provide the live link.
+1.
 ​
-The live site can be found at the following URL - [Rock, Paper, Scissors](https://broken-helix.github.io/rockpaperscissors/).
+The live site can be found at the following URL - [Litter Pickers London](https://pickers-london-f5f0f470e555.herokuapp.com/).
 ***

 ## **Tech**